Skip to content

 La Fortuna town

-Belted and capped with clouds, Arenal Volcano rises dramatically above La Fortuna, in Alajuela Province, Costa Rica.
+Belted and capped with clouds, Arenal Volcano (5436 ft) rises dramatically above La Fortuna, which lies in the Caribbean side of Costa Rica at 800 feet elevation in Alajuela Province.

 Bogarin Trail — regenerated rainforest preserve

 Below: The brown-throated sloth (Bradypus variegatus) is the most common of the four species of three-toed sloth (all found in the forests of South and Central America).
-Sloths enter life with a bungy jumping birth, dangled from their umbilical cord!
+Sloths enter life with a bungee-jumping birth, dangled from their umbilical cord!

 Below: the name of the Montezuma oropendola bird (Psarocolius montezuma) commemorates Aztec emperor Moctezuma II.